Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/CWAP/Fz3r0_-_Hacia-la-cima-del-CWAP/MAC-Operations/MAC-Operations_-_Protection_Mechanisms.md

 # 🙋🛜🚦 `Protection Mechanisms`

-802.11 (Wi-Fi) networks allows for backward compatibility with previous generations (eg. Wi-Fi 5 is backward compatible with Wi-Fi 2).
+802.11 (Wi-Fi) networks allows for backward compatibility with previous generations (eg. Wi-Fi 4 (802.11n) is backward compatible with Wi-Fi 2 or Wi-Fi 3 (802.11b/g)).
 This is one reason the technology is so popular, people can upgrade their devices at their own pace, without worrying about whether their old ones will still work.

 HR/DSSS (802.11b legacy Wi-Fi-1) STAs does not understand OFDM Modulation used by ERP (802.11g Wi-Fi-3) STAs, but HT/ERP/OFDM (802.11n Wi-Fi-4 {modern}) STAs are backwards compatible with HR/DSSS STAs & can transmit & understand HR/DSSS modulation.
 The way to acomplish that is using RTS/CTS mechanisms in case that legacy STAs are using the same AP of modern devices.